owyaggy/yaggydev/documentation/setup.md

 ssh root@203.0.113
 ```
 * Respond yes when asked if you want to continue connecting
-* You'll receive confirmation that the IP address has been added to the lis tof known hosts
+* You'll receive confirmation that the IP address has been added to the list of known hosts
-* Might receive a remote host identification warning, particularly if just having destryoyed a Droplet
+* Might receive a remote host identification warning, particularly if just having destroyed a Droplet

 ### Create New User